rbalsleyMSFT/FFU/README.md

 ## YouTube Detailed Walkthrough

 The first 15 minutes of the following video includes a quick start demo to get started.
-Below the video are a list of chapters
+Below the video are a list of chapters.
+This video was taken with the 2407.2 build.
+Features released after that will not be demonstrated in the video.

 [![Reimage Windows Fast with Full-Flash Update (FFU))](https://img.youtube.com/vi/rqXRbgeeKSQ/maxresdefault.jpg)](https://www.youtube.com/watch?v=rqXRbgeeKSQ "Reimage Windows Fast with Full-Flash Update (FFU))")